-Patient's problems at intake
+Patients' problems at intake

-The average intake CISS total score of the 49 patients was 11.3 (sd = 2.9, range 4 - 17) and there was no significant difference between males' and females' total scores.
-This figure is indicative of a high level of dysfunction and suggests that these patients are generally more dysfunctional than drinkers attending an outpatient alcohol service (based on the CISS comparison scores for drinkers, see Appendix).
+The average intake CISS total score of the 89 patients was 11.8 (sd = 3.1, range 6 - 20).
+This figure is indicative of a high level of dysfunction and suggests that these patients are generally more dysfunctional than drinkers and drug users attending outpatient alcohol services (based on the CISS comparison scores for these groups, see Appendix).